Kerberos

 Privilege Attribute Certificate (PAC) The PAC contains information about the authenticated user and their privileges on the network.
 It is encrypted by either the KDC key (TGT) or the requested service account's key (ST), so the authenticated user cannot modify their own rights.

-Kerberos Authentication [Image From Attacking AD]
+Kerberos Authentication [Image From Attacking ADarrow-up-right]

 Here is a quick high-level overview of how Kerberos authentication works:

-2. The KDC responds with an AS_REP containing a TGT encrypted with the KDC key and a session key encrypted with the client’s Kerberos key to encrypt and authenticate communication with the KDC.
+• Contains a TGT encrypted with the krbtgt account key and a session key encrypted with the client’s Kerberos key

-4. The client requests an ST from the KDC by sending a TGS_REQ that includes the TGT and the SPN of the target service.
+4. The client requests an ST from the KDC by sending a TGS_REQ.

 All Tickets contain a timestamp and a PAC for authentication and authorization purposes.